LilianaEverett/w07_d1_homework_todo_list/README.md

 - Update the todos array to take in objects with keys of name and priority.
 - Add radio buttons to track the level of priority
 - Give the user visual feedback on what todos are high priority

+## To view the application running:

+download or clone the repository.

+In the terminal: cd into the repository folder

+`npm install`

+`npm run build`

+`cd public`

+`open index.html`